Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Introduction

-In GW searches, the data is analyze in chunks and the the power spectral density (PSD) of the noise is typically estimated for a segment of data $\sim256-1024$s using Welch's method~\citep{Abbott:2020,Usman:2015kfa}.
-It is assumed that the PSD is constant during this time.
-This PSD is then used to calculate the signal-to-noise ratio (SNR) $\rho$ by applying matched filtering to the data for a bank of template waveforms~\citep{Allen:2005fk}.
-Whenever $\rho$ is obtained above a certain threshold, it is called a single detector trigger.
-The local trigger density depends on the the PSD and if a local deviation from the average PSD is not taken into account, it can affect the estimation of the local trigger density~\citep{Mozzon2020}.
+In GW searches, for each detector, the \ac{psd} of the noise is typically estimated for a segment of data $\sim256-1024$s using Welch's method by dividing it into overlapping shorter chunks~\citep{Abbott:2020, Usman:2015kfa}.
+It is assumed that the \ac{psd} is constant during this time.
+This \ac{psd} is then used to calculate the signal-to-noise ratio (SNR) time series $\rho(t)$ by applying matched filtering to the data for a bank of template waveforms~\citep{Allen:2005fk}.
+Whenever $\rho$ is obtained above a certain threshold, it is called a single-detector trigger.
+The local trigger density depends on the \ac{psd}.
+If a local deviation from the average \ac{psd} is not considered, it can affect the estimation of the local trigger density~\citep{Mozzon2020}.